-- The Respondent has any other complaints in their educational records; - The Respondent has a history of arrests or disciplinary records at another school or college; - The Respondent threatened the Complainant with further violence or violence against others; or - 2.
-The use or attempted use of a weapon while committing an act of relationship violence. - 3.
+- The Respondent has any other complaints in their educational records: - The Respondent has a history of arrests or disciplinary records at another school or college; - The Respondent threatened the Complainant with further violence or violence against others; or - Multiple perpetrators committed the sexual violence or misconduct. - 2.
+The use or attempted use of a weapon while committing an act of sexual violence or misconduct. - 3.
 The ability of the Complainant to advocate for their interests.
 Violence or misconduct against vulnerable persons (minors, elderly, disabled) is particularly concerning to the University because the University has heightened obligations to protect them due to their vulnerabilities. - 4.
-The existence of a pattern of perpetration.
+The existence of a pattern of predation or perpetration based on the location or involvement of a particular group.